Get articles and insights directly in your inbox. Subscribe today.

 What strategic insights does ARPU afford?

-Broadly speaking ARPU is a metric that measures not just how much money you’re making but the quality of the revenue you’re generating.
+Broadly speaking ARPU is one of your key metrics that measures not just how much money you’re making but the quality of the revenue you’re generating.
 It can help you to identify positive trends not just in subscription rates but in the adoption of extras and add-ons.
 When you’re dealing with investors, ARPU can help them to see in no uncertain terms that you’re generating a healthy return for them.

 It gives a great snapshot of how you’re doing generally while also helping you with strategic decision making when it comes to;